 Döner Kebabs are a Turkish street food that has become famous worldwide.
 It’s a dish of seasoned meat shaved down from a vertical rotisserie.
 This cooking style is said to date back to the Ottoman empire.

-All around Turkey, Döner Kebabs, or Döner, goes by many different names such as Gyros, Kabab Torki, or Shawarma.
+All around Turkey, Döner Kebabs, or Döner, goes by many different names such as Gyros in Greece, Kabab Torki in the Persian language, or Shawarma in the cuisine of Doha and Qatar and other Arabian countries.
 There are some minor differences between them, but they all share the same trait which is the meat seasoned with herbs and spices.

 A typical serving of Döner Kebab consists of grilled meat, some fried potatoes, and some side salad.
 Since Döner Kebab is mainly a fast-food menu, almost every vendor sells it in a Pide, a traditional thick bread.